PerlaRoman16/exercise/README.md

 # exercise
-"lets se how this go"
+"lets see how this go"